EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 the [PostgreSQL documentation on recovery target settings][target].

-Barman 2.4 also adds the `--standby-mode` option for the `recover` command which, if specified, adds `standby_mode = on` to the generated recovery configuration, causing the recovered PostgreSQL instance to start as a standby.
-Further information on _standby mode_ is available in the [PostgreSQL documentation on standby server settings][standby].
+Barman 2.4 also adds the `--standby-mode` option for the `recover` command which, if specified, properly configures the recovered instance as a standby by creating a `standby.signal` file (from PostgreSQL 12) or by adding `standby_mode = on` to the generated recovery configuration.
+Further information on _standby mode_ is available in the PostgreSQL documentation.

 ## `show-backup`